 The Chinese Longitudinal Healthy Longevity Survey (CLHLS) is the world's largest survey on centenarians, nonagenarians and octogenarians with a comparative group of younger elderly, and also one of the world's largest surveys concerning health and aging.
 CLHLS has conducted seven waves of in-depth surveys between 1998-2014 in 22 provinces in China, using internationally compatible questionnaires.
 In total, 96,805 face-to-face interviews were conducted, with 16,557 centenarians, 23,081 nonagenarians, 25,842 octogenarians, 19,650 younger elders aged 65-79 and 11,675 adults aged 35-64.
 Data on mortality and degree/length of disability before death for 26,701 participants, who died between waves, were collected in interviews with a close family member of the deceased.
 The CLHLS has a long history of data sharing and contributing important information to international research on aging.
 CLHLS has also collected DNA samples from in total 24,692 CLHLS participants: 4,849 centenarians, 5,190 nonagenarians, 5,274 octogenarians, 4,770 aged 65-79 and 4,609 aged 40-64.

-Currently the survey is conducting its 8th wave of data collection that: (1) includes the Community Screening Instrument for Dementia (CSI-D) scale by incorporating 4 relevant questions previously included in the CLHLS with newly added questions from the CSI-D scales of HRS/CHARLS-HCAP, in addition to the Mini-mental State Examination (MMSE) scale collected in all previous waves of CLHLS; (2) substantially extends the depression symptoms questions in CLHLS by adopting Center for Epidemiologic Studies Depression (CESD) Scale of HRS/CHARLS-HCAP; and (3) significantly extends the questions about elderly emotional characteristics, by adopting relevant components of the positive and negative affect scale (PANAS).
-To further extend and develop the CLHLS database, which has the world’s largest samples of centenarians/nonagenarians plus comparable younger groups aged 65-89, efforts are underway to harmonize with HRS databases.
-The expanded and harmonized CLHLS phenotype database will distributed by the NIA.
+The survey conducted its 8th wave of data collection in 2018 that: (1) includes the Community Screening Instrument for Dementia (CSI-D) scale by incorporating 4 relevant questions previously included in the CLHLS with newly added questions from the CSI-D scales of HRS/CHARLS-HCAP, in addition to the Mini-mental State Examination (MMSE) scale collected in all previous waves of CLHLS; (2) substantially extends the depression symptoms questions in CLHLS by adopting Center for Epidemiologic Studies Depression (CESD) Scale of HRS/CHARLS-HCAP; and (3) significantly extends the questions about elderly emotional characteristics, by adopting relevant components of the positive and negative affect scale (PANAS).
+To further extend and develop the CLHLS database, which has the world’s largest samples of centenarians/nonagenarians plus comparable younger groups aged 65-89, efforts to harmonize with HRS databases have been funded; the expanded and harmonized CLHLS phenotype database is available through NIA.